-To remove the control panel assembly:
+To remove the Control Panel Assembly:

-- 1. Disconnect power to the oven. - 2.
+- 1. Disconnect power to the microwave oven. - 2.
 Remove the Grill.
 (See Grill.) - 3.
-Remove the Phillips-head screw from the top left corner of the control panel. - 4.
-Lift the control panel up and disengage the 6 tabs from the oven.
+Remove the Phillips-head screw from the top left corner of the Control Panel Assembly. - 4.
+Lift the Control Panel Assembly up and disengage the 6 tabs from the oven.

-5. Pivot the panel out from the oven.
+5. Pivot the Control Panel Assembly out from the oven.
 Mark and disconnect the wire harnesses that connect the Control Panel Assembly to the oven.